Probate and Will Disputes Sydney

 Assessing Claims

-We assess each claim by reviewing the will, family circumstances, financial needs, available evidence, and potential issues such as who can contest a will in NSW, ensuring clients understand the strengths and weaknesses of their position and the legal avenues available to them under NSW succession law to resolve disputes in their favour.
+We assess each claim by reviewing the will, circumstances surrounding the preparation of the will, the family circumstances, the financial needs of beneficiaries and claimants, the available evidence, and potential issues such as who can contest a will in NSW, ensuring clients understand the strengths and weaknesses of their position and the legal avenues available to them under NSW succession law to resolve disputes in their favour.

 Responding Strategically